Betty Snowball: Early life

 Snowball was born in Burnley, Lancashire.
 Her father, Thomas Snowball, was a doctor from Scotland.
-She was educated at St Leonards School in St Andrews and then Bedford Physical Training College.
-She became a teacher of physical education at St Swithun's School, Winchester.
-Her father was an active club cricketer, and encouraged his daughter to play at school.
-She was coached for a period by Learie Constantine.
+She was educated at St Leonards School in St Andrews and then at Bedford Physical Training College, and became a teacher of physical education at St Swithun's School, Winchester.
+Her father was a keen club cricketer who encouraged his daughter to play.
+After leaving school she was coached for a period by Learie Constantine, from whom, in her own words, she gained "aggressive inspiration".